LukeyBSystems/deepstatsdocs/docs/quickstart.md

 ### Step 3: Create a StatProperties
 In the same folder as your stat configuration,

 Right click -> Create -> DeepStats -> Stat Properties.
-This is where you will set default values for your stats, and configure any post-processing.
+This is where you will configure any post-processing.

-The default value will be the initial base value for all instances.
 Use postprocessors to modify the final value of a stat after modifiers.

 Most projects will only need one StatProperties, although it can be useful for debugging to swap this out sometimes, for example if you're testing extreme values of a stat.